onescales/google-activity-converter/README.md

 ## Additional Notes
 - All code and instructions are as is.
 By reading this repository, readme or any code, you acknowledge that you are solely responsible for your own doings.
-- Link to website article with instructions: COMING SOON
+- Link to website article with instructions: https://onescales.com/blogs/main/google-takeout-myactivity-converter-to-excel-csv

 Hope you liked this!